dheerajstvpm/daily_coding_problems/README.md

+## Getting started

-Use "pnpm i" to install dependencies.
+1. Use "pnpm i" to install dependencies.
-Use "pnpm start -- *filename*" to execute a ts file.
+2. Use "pnpm start -- *filename*" to execute a ts file.

-Function Dos and Don'ts
+### Function Dos and Don'ts

 Don't use switch in methods when there are No Common processing logic.
 Here's a perfect example of where we should have 3 separate functions rather than one with a switch block in it.
 First of all, we are combining 3 things and then split them up again inside the method, that's totally unnecessary.
 Having 3 different methods give the code more context when someone has to read it, the reader won't need to know the implementation details of the method to see what it will do and should be able to tell by the method name.
 ```